 The Full Moon Phase - 17-19 May 2019

 The second weekend is aligned with the Full Moon Phase.
-This is mainly associated with completeness, sustainability, responsibility and accountability.
-The projects presented in this phase are critically engaged with the ongoing state of colonialism in former empires such as the former French and Belgian colonies, where colonialism makes itself felt in multinational extractivism activities or national and international laws for newcomers.
+This phase is mainly associated with completeness, sustainability, responsibility, taking care and accountability.
+The projects presented in this phase are critically engaged with the social and political forms of ecology and the impact that has on everyday life and our food production and consumption, such as circular agriculture or climate grief.
+Other projects continue the research and conversations about socio-ethical and political conditions and lives in former empires such as the former Belgian colonies.

 The final exhibition and presentation of the collective research by the alliance of schools and academies from Belgium, France, UK and Hong Kong will be held at Thomas More University in Mechelen.
 This Transnational Alliance accompanies the Contour Biennale and focuses on discussing certain practices with the new generation of cultural and social producers and artists.
 Topics such as ecological debt, environmental racism, decolonizing social relations, degrowth, hope, care, and solidarity represent not only the content with which they work, but also the materials, techniques and methods of that work.

 Enough Room for Space, Brussels, and Marjolijn Dijkman have been organizing LUNÄ Talks at the time of the full moon, in reference to historical Lunar Society meetings in the second half of the 18th century in England.
 Their talk for Contour will address the intersections between technology, infrastructure, extractivism and Silicon Valley culture, as well as the possibility of lithium replacing silicon as the key technological resource and element.
 The LUNÄ Talk is part of the On-Trade-Off research collective.